Tisawesomeness/DiamondNuggets/README.md

 This simple plugin adds two recipes to aid players creating item shops.
 Players unlock the recipes by obtaining a diamond or diamond nugget, or when they join the server if set in the config.

-You can customize the amount of nuggets crafted from a diamond, the item name (so you can name it "Diamond Shards" or something crazier if you want), and whether to prevent renames.
+You can customize the amount of nuggets crafted from a diamond, the item name and material (so you can change diamond nuggets to amethyst crystals named "Diamond Shards" if you want), and whether to prevent renames.

-The custom resource pack shown above is available [here](https://github.com/Tisawesomeness/DiamondNuggets/blob/master/assets/DiamondShards.zip?raw=true) (requires Optifine).
-If you don't use the resource pack, diamond nuggets will show up as enchanted golden nuggets instead.
+The plugin will generate the resource pack used in the above screenshots and put it in the plugin folder.
+If players do not have the resource pack, diamond nuggets will appear as golden nuggets (or a different item if changed in the config).